- Primary Structure Analysis

 - N/C terminal sequence analysis

-- Analysis of the K-deletion ratio at the C-terminal of the antibody
+- Analysis of the K deletion ratio at the C-terminus of antibodies

 - Amino Acid Composition Analysis